Villa Scarpariello

 Set around a Norman watchtower, in tiered gardens overhanging the rocky coast, 11 simple rooms & apartments with a shared pool

 Sail the Amalfi coast and you might spot a string of medieval watchtowers along the rocky shore, and wonder who is lucky enough to own one.
 The answer, in this case, is Prince Luigi d'Angerio di Sant'Agata; but a huge tax bill means we are the lucky ones.
 A series of outhouses, built to accommodate his friends in the 1950s, have now been converted into a variety of rooms and apartments, sleeping 2-6 people, some with simple kitchens.
-There's also a simple restaurant for guests, with spectacular views out to sea.
+There's also a small restaurant for guests, with spectacular views out to sea.
 Now in the hands of the Prince’s grandchildren, the hotel is very much as he originally intended.

 From the Amalfi-Minori road, steps and paths bordered with marble busts lead down through cliff-hung terraces and verdant gardens, which burst with lemons, geraniums and palms.
 At the bottom is a vine-shaded breakfast terrace with majestic sea views, and a crenellated swimming pool that literally overhangs the water.
 The same goes for the double rooms: waves fizz below your window, while the sound of gurgling water lulls you to sleep.